Clinical Services, Fees & Insurance

 Can I use my health insurance for services at Live Oak?

-All staff psychotherapists at Live Oak are able to bill insurance plans and are “in-network providers” with Blue Cross/Blue Shield (BCBS) of Illinois PPO, Northwestern University’s Student Health Plan through Aetna, and the School at the Art Institute’s Student Health Plan through AHP/Cigna.
+All staff psychotherapists at Live Oak are able to bill insurance plans and are “in-network providers” with Blue Cross/Blue Shield (BCBS) of Illinois PPO and Northwestern University’s Student Health Plan through Aetna.
 We do not accept BCBS HMO plans.
 Some of our staff psychotherapists are also in-network providers with the University of Chicago’s Student Health Plan (U-SHIP) and the University of Chicago’s Health Plan (UCHP).
-Please contact the intake team at email@example.com for verification of the providers who accept these University of Chicago plans.
+Please complete our intake form at https://liveoakchicago.com/intake/.

-Many of our therapists can also submit claims on your behalf to other PPO insurance plans as “Out of Network Providers.”
+Our therapists can also submit claims on your behalf to other PPO insurance plans as “Out of Network Providers.”
 (Please see below for more details).
 However, while our psychotherapists can submit claims to your insurance provider on your behalf, you would be responsible for the full cost of the session at the time of your appointment.
+You would then receive reimbursement directly from your insurance company based on your insurance plan contract.

-Before beginning services at Live Oak, we recommend that you first call your insurance carrier to check eligibility and benefits prior to completing an intake with Live Oak.
+Before completing an intake at Live Oak, we recommend that you first call your insurance carrier to check eligibility and benefits.
 You can usually find your benefit information through your provider’s website or access it by phone using the numbers provided on the back of your insurance card.
 Follow prompts or inform a representative that you want to check your mental health benefits, and ask the following questions:

 For insurance plans Live Oak accepts (in-network):